pieterw2w/apie/README.md

 ```

 To ease setting up Apie the class ServiceLibraryFactory is created.
 This class creates a ApiResourceFacade and
-a OpenApiSpecGenerator instance with very little setup.
+an OpenApiSpecGenerator instance with very little setup.
 In case you do want to add extra functionality, you need
 to call setters on ServiceLibraryFactory.

 Usage: